rubensousa/Carioca/docs/junit4-rules.md

 @RetryTest(times = 9)
 class SampleRetryTest {

-    // Make sure that this rule starts before any other rule
+    // Make sure that this rule starts after all rules that shouldn't be repeated
+    // E.g: compose test rule can only be applied once
-    @get:Rule(order = 0)
+    @get:Rule(order = 100)
     val retryRule = RetryTestRule()

     @RetryTest(times = 2)